Detachable Safe Sleeve Anti-Radiation EMF Blocking Cases Exposed!

 On the FTC’s website page titled “Cell Phone Radiation scams,” it explicitly states that “…shields may interfere with the phone’s signal, cause it to draw even more power to communicate with the base station, and possibly emit more radiation.”

-Safesleeve’s case design incorporates a large piece of metal in the back of their cases.
+The Safesleeve case design ranks poorly because it incorporates a large piece of metal in the back of the models sold as detachable cases.
 This metal plate, along with magnets, interferes with the phone’s antenna and operational output power.
 Due to this anti-radiation design flaw, Safesleeve is putting users at far greater risk of exposure to abnormally high levels of cell phone radiation.
 As a result, Safesleeve violates several fundamental design considerations of any anti-radiation case.

 Safesleeve appears not to understand the science behind how a cell phone works, which seems obvious, as their design matches the FTC’s description of a scam.

 Safesleeve is selling consumers a perilous anti-radiation case that blocks the phone’s antenna with a metal plate so that they can sell additional phone accessories that attach to a magnet without any regard for consumers’ safety from radiation!

 That’s the first way you’re being deceived by Safesleeve poorly designed cases that are advertised as keeping you safe from RF radiation but are potentially exposing you to even more significant amounts of radiation from your phone by interfering with the phone’s antenna.

 Now, let’s look at the second way that Safesleeve is deceiving you:

 The RF shielding technology inside the Safesleeve anti-radiation cases is not FCC tested in their products as they would lead you to believe.

 Station KPIX 5 in San Francisco aired an investigative report showing that Safesleeve’s FCC certified lab testing does not include testing their cases with an actual cell phone inside the case.
 It’s imperative to understand that the only thing Safesleeve has ever had FCC lab-tested is its “radiation shielding material,” which is not inside a Safesleeve case when tested, according to the KPIX 5 report.

 This means Safesleeve tests the material used in their cases but is not testing the case itself once the material is inside it.